jnoms/SAT/README.md

 # SAT aln_taxa_counts
-This takes in a processed alignment file (typically generated from a foldseek alignment that was then processed through aln_add_clusters and  add_taxonomy_to_alignment) and returns, for each cluster, the number of  taxa at each taxonomic level and their names.
-The output file has the  following columns: cluster_ID, cluster_rep, level, superkingdom, taxon, count.
+This takes in a cluster file (required columns are cluster_ID, cluster_rep, cluster_member, and cluster_count) and tallies up the taxons for each cluster.
+It makes a tidy file for each cluster where, for every taxon at every level, it specifies the count.
+The cluster file is assumed to be generated from an all-by-all alignment, perhaps with some additional merging steps.
+If you are also interested in adding taxonomy count information for the targets of a search of the cluster members against a separate database, you can enter an alignment file to this script.
+In the event an alignment file is provided, taxonIDs from the TARGET will be added to the cluster_ID of the QUERY.

+The output file has the following columns:
+cluster_ID, cluster_rep, cluster_count, superkingdom, level, taxon, count.

 <!-- RICH-CODEX hide_command: true -->
 ![`poetry run .github/tmp/sat_codex.py aln_taxa_counts -h`](.github/img/aln_taxa_counts.png)